maticstric/ebukafy/README.md

 Note that to run any of these tools you need to preced them with `ebukafy` (e.g. if you want to run `create-skeleton`, you need to run `ebukafy create-skeleton`).

+- ### `ebukafy build`
+      NAME
+           build -- builds the epub directory into an epub file

+      SYNOPSIS
+           build [-h] [-o output_file] epub_directory

+      DESCRIPTION
+           This tool builds the epub directory into an actual epub file.
+Ignoring a few important details, this is essentially done by zipping up the folder.
+Additionally, this updates the mandatory 'dcterms:modified' value in the content.opf file.

+           The options are as follows:

+           -h       Display usage statement.

+           -o       Optional.
+Set the outputed epub to be called something other than 'output.epub', which is the default.

+      EXAMPLES
+           Note that the 'epub directory' is actually the parent directory of the 'EPUB' directory.
+In other words, the command should be run in this
+           directory:

+           epub-directory/
+              mimetype
+              META-INF/
+                container.xml
+              EPUB/
+                [etc]

+           To build just go into 'epub-directory' and run

+                build -o homer_the-odyssey.epub .

 - ### `ebukafy create-skeleton`
       NAME
            create-skeleton -- creates a skeleton epub directory